-- The major drawback of mean deviation is that algebraic signs are ignored while taking the deviations of the items. - 2.
-It is not suitable for further mathematical treatment. - It cannot be computed for distribution with open-end classes.
+- The major drawback of mean deviation is that algebraic signs are ignored while taking the deviations of the items. - It is not suitable for further mathematical treatment. - It cannot be computed for distribution with open-end classes.

-only MOD which can be compute for open end Classes is Quartile Daviation.
+only MOD which can be compute for open and Classes is Quartile Deviation.